-We plan to reprocess all image differencing-derived data (the Level 1 database), at the same time we perform the annual Level 2 data release productions.
+We plan to reprocess all image differencing-derived data (the Level 1 database), at the same time we perform the annual Data Release productions.
 This will include all images taken since the start of survey operations, to the time when the data release production begins.
 The images will be reprocessed using a single version of the image differencing and measurement software, resulting in a consistent data set.